DanielCondeTorres/Coarse-Grain-Tutorial/README.md

 Magainin-2 will obtain its atomistic representation from the [Protein Data Bank](https://www.rcsb.org/structure/2MAG), if someone is lost, you can get the pdb directly from this repository.
 # Load modules that are needed to run and visualize the simulation
-In order to use Gromacs package
+In order to use [Gromacs package](https://www.gromacs.org/)

 ```
 module load gcc/system openmpi/4.0.5 gromacs/2021-PLUMED-2.7.1 mdanalysis/1.1.1
 ```
-and in order to visualize the systems:
+and in order to visualize the systems we will use [VMD](https://www.ks.uiuc.edu/Research/vmd/):

 ```
 module load vmd
 ```
 # Atomistic to Coarse-Grain resolution

+In this case the representation to be used will be Coarse-Grained, where instead of representing all the atoms in an explicit way we group them in a structure called 'bead' that groups four of these atoms.
+This way we reduce the number of particles in the system and we can perform computational simulations of larger systems because the computational cost is lower.